billwear/mesh/README.md

 Just a little set of scripts that reproduce text versions of UI screens (like the Machine List, for example) on your terminal:

+### machine-list
-* **machine-list** prints a text machine list, very much like the MAAS UI machine list.
+**machine-list** prints a text machine list, very much like the MAAS UI machine list.
 You can select machine status values to filter the output table.
 It *also* prints details on individual machines, selected by hostname or system ID.
 It requires pip-ing the **tabulate** module.

 Here's an example of the full machine list: